 Hedge fund managers, commercial and investment banks, and pension funds, all of which had been big buyers of CDOs, found themselves in trouble because the assets at the core of CDOs were going under.
 More importantly, the math models that were supposed to protect investors against risk weren't working.

 Complicating matters was that there was no market on which to sell the CDOs because they aren't traded on exchanges.
 CDOs aren't structured to be traded at all, and if you had one in your portfolio, there wasn't much you could do to unload it.

 The CDO managers were in a similar bind.
 As fear began to spread, the market for CDOs' underlying assets also began to disappear.
 Suddenly it was impossible to dump the swaps, subprime-mortgage derivatives, and other securities held by the CDOs.

 By early 2008, the CDO crisis had morphed into what we now call the credit crisis.
 As the CDO market collapsed, much of the derivatives market tumbled along with it, and hedge funds folded.
 Credit-ratings agencies, which had failed to warn Wall Street of the dangers, saw their reputations severely damaged.
 Banks and brokerage houses were also left scrambling to increase their capital.

 Then, in March 2008, slightly more than a year after the first indicators of trouble in the CDO market, the unthinkable happened.
 Bear Stearns, one of Wall Street's biggest and most prestigious firms, collapsed.

-Eventually, the fallout spread to the point that bond insurance companies had their credit ratings lowered (creating another crisis in the bond market); state regulators forced a change in how debt is rated, and some of the bigger players in the debt markets reduced their stakes in the business or exited the game entirely.
+Eventually, the fallout spread to the point that bond insurance companies had their credit ratings lowered (creating another crisis in the bond market), state regulators forced a change in how debt is rated, and some of the more prominent players in the debt markets reduced their stakes in the business or exited the game entirely.